Kraigg Brathwaite steps down as West Indies Test captain after three years

 Brathwaite became Test captain in March 2021, taking over from Jason Holder, and also led the West Indies to a home Test series victory against England in 2022.

-Hope, 31, will take charge during West Indies' multi white-ball tour of England and Ireland later this summer, live on Sky Sports Cricket, in June.
+Hope, 31, will take charge during West Indies' white-ball tour of England, live on Sky Sports Cricket in June.

 Watch England's home summer live on Sky Sports, starting with the four-day Test against Zimbabwe at Trent Bridge in Nottingham from May 22.
 Stream cricket and more with NOW.